Sven Bärtschi: Playing career

-After spending most of the 2021–22 season with Vegas's farm team, Henderson Silver Knights, Bärtschi returned home to play in Switzerland by signing a three-year deal with SC Bern of the NL.
+After spending most of the 2021–22 season with Vegas's farm team, the Henderson Silver Knights, Bärtschi returned home to play in Switzerland by signing a three-year deal with SC Bern of the NL.
+After an unsuccessful first year back in Switzerland, Bärtschi officially retired from professional hockey on 2 August 2023.

 International play

 Bärtschi has played with the Swiss national junior team on four occasions.
 He played in the Under-18 world championship in 2009 and 2010, scoring a goal and two assists in both tournaments for Swiss teams that finished in 8th and 5th place respectively.
 He then appeared with the under-20 team at the 2011 World Junior Ice Hockey Championships, scoring a goal and an assist in another fifth-place finish.
 He returned for the 2012 tournament, but appeared in only two games before suffering a concussion that forced him out of the event.

 Personal life

 Bärtschi was born and raised in Langenthal, Switzerland.
 His father was also a professional hockey player who played in the National League A. His parents divorced when he was 11, after which his mother worked two jobs to allow him and his brother to play hockey.